 - Multiple non-melanoma skin cancers on initial presentation

-- Truncal BCCs .
+- Truncal BCC .

 Metastatic or invasive BCCs are rare, with an estimated occurrence rate of 0.03–0.55%.
-The primary BCC is often large, neglected or recurrent, located on the head and neck region.
+The primary BCC is often large, neglected or recurrent, and located on the head and neck region.
 It may arise in sites exposed to ionising radiation or ones that have had multiple prior treatments.
 Metastatic BCCs can be fatal.

 How is basal cell carcinoma diagnosed?

-In patients with advanced BCCs, it may be important to determine the depth of tumour invasion and the spread to surrounding tissue.
+In patients with advanced BCCs, it can be important to determine the depth of tumour invasion and the spread to surrounding tissue.
 The Union for International Cancer Control (UICC) 8th edition staging system for cutaneous carcinomas (skin cancers) is a commonly used system.

 Tumour staging for cutaneous carcinomas